Merle Haggard: Early life

-In 1951 he returned to Bakersfield, where he was again arrested for truancy and petty larceny and sent to a juvenile detention center.
-After another escape, he was sent to the Preston School of Industry, a high-security installation.
+In 1951, Haggard returned to Bakersfield, where he was arrested for truancy and petty larceny and sent to a juvenile detention center.
+After another escape, he was sent to the high-security Preston School of Industry.
 He was released 15 months later but was sent back after beating a local boy during a burglary attempt.
-After Haggard's release, he and Teague saw Lefty Frizzell in concert.
+After his release, he and Teague saw Lefty Frizzell in concert.
 The two sat backstage, where Haggard began to sing along.
-Hearing the young man from the stage, Frizzell refused to go on unless Haggard was allowed to sing first.
-Haggard did, and was well received by the audience.
-After this experience Haggard decided to pursue a career in music.
-At nights he would sing and play in local bars, while working as a farmhand or in the oil fields during the day.
+Hearing the young man from the stage, Frizzell insisted that Haggard come on stage and sing.
+He was well received by the audience and decided to pursue a career in music.
+At night he would sing and play in local bars, while working as a farmhand or in the oil fields during the day.

-Married and plagued by financial issues, in 1957 he tried to rob a Bakersfield roadhouse, was caught and arrested.
-Convicted, he was sent to the Bakersfield Jail.
+In 1956, Haggard got married but he was plagued by financial issues.
+In 1957, he tried to rob a Bakersfield roadhouse, but was caught, convicted and sent to the Bakersfield Jail.
 After an escape attempt he was transferred to San Quentin Prison on February 21, 1958.
 There he was prisoner number A45200.
 While in prison, Haggard learned that his wife was expecting another man's child, which stressed him psychologically.
 He was fired from a series of prison jobs, and planned to escape along with another inmate nicknamed "Rabbit" (James Kendrick) but was dissuaded by fellow inmates.

-While at San Quentin, Haggard started a gambling and brewing racket with his cellmate.
-After he was caught drunk, he was sent for a week to solitary confinement where he encountered Caryl Chessman, an author and death-row inmate.
+While in San Quentin, Haggard started a gambling and brewing racket with his cellmate.
+After he was caught drinking, he spent a week in solitary confinement, where he encountered Caryl Chessman, an author and death-row inmate.
 Meanwhile, "Rabbit" had successfully escaped, only to shoot a police officer and be returned to San Quentin for execution.
-Chessman's predicament, along with the execution of "Rabbit," inspired Haggard to change his life.
-He soon earned a high school equivalency diploma and kept a steady job in the prison's textile plant.
+Chessman's predicament, along with the execution of "Rabbit", inspired Haggard to change his life.
+He earned a high school equivalency diploma and kept a steady job in the prison's textile plant.
 He also played for the prison's country music band.
-He was released from San Quentin on parole in 1960.
+In 1960, he attended a Johnny Cash concert at the prison, where Cash sang "Folsom Prison Blues".
+This had a profound influence on Haggard who, upon his release in 1960, set out to forge a career as a singer-songwriter.

-In 1972, after Haggard had become an established country music star, then-California governor Ronald Reagan granted Haggard a full and unconditional pardon for his past crimes.
+In 1972, after Haggard had become a country music star, then-California governor Ronald Reagan granted him a full and unconditional pardon for his past crimes.